 Obliv-C is a simple GCC wrapper that makes it easy to embed secure computation protocols inside regular C programs.

 The idea is simple: if you are performing a multi-party distributed computation with sensitive data, just write it in our Obliv-C langauge and compile/link it with your project.
 The result will be a secure multi-party cryptographic protocol that performs this operation without revealing any of the inputs or intermediate values of the computation to any of the parties.
-Only the outputs are finally shared.
+Only the final outputs are revealed.

 This repository includes the implementation of Obliv-C and several example applications and benchmarks.